foundersandcoders/begin_react_workshop/README.md

 * `getDefaultProps()` lets us specify sensible default props that can be overriden by prop-passing.
 * Components can be used in `render()` just as HTML elements can
 * As usual, we can only `return` one thing from a function.
-In this case, we must always return one root node regardless of its nesting
+In this case, we must always return one root node, and nest other components we want to render within it
 * JSX has the option of any tag being self-closing
 * `className` rather than `class` in `JSX` (as `class` is a reserved word)
 *  Also note that since conceptually we can think of each render being completely fresh, we don't need to manipulate the `className` string in `LikeButton` to account for subtracting `"yup"`.